raziellight/guides/urbancityprojectchapter1.md

 # Increase productive potential

 There should be an abundance of decentralized simple productive potential.
 This potential will ensure that we get what we need without having to rely on money.
-Because everyone will have this potential, people are more likely to be kind and help a neighbour with the basics if they are disadvantaged.
+Because everyone will have this potential, people are more likely to be kind and help a neighbour with the basics if the neighbour is disadvantaged.
 This will also set things free that should be free, like information, because we don't depend on it for basic neccessities.
 Prices for the basics will reduce even further because they're so easy to access.
 Money will be spent on those complex processes that simplify this productive potential.

 ## Reimagine the economy.
 Reimagine cities.

-To do this we need to do several things.
+Cities are designed around transportation currently.
+Transportation is only one aspect of being human.
+Cities neglecct the whole human.
+More holistic cities will better take care of people.
 We need to reimagine cities so that density of population for travel is balanced with direct access to land for urban farming and homesteading.
 We need to be more diverse in skillsets for basic consumable neccesities--food, water, energy, waste management, and money.
 We need to reimagine the information we consume to simplify so that the barrier to entry for complex tasks are reduced, so we can gain access to a modest amount of complex goods that maintain and produce, like solar panels, 3d printers, robots, and inexpensive 3d printed homes.
 We need close access to everything we could want to reduce commute times and energy expenditure.
 Homes need to stop being so heavy on consumption and become little oasises of wealth and giving.

 ## This may only be possible today